imabhisht/CapitalOne_Hackathon/README.md

    - "What was the weather like last week for comparison?"
    - "What's the air quality today?"
    - "What are the current market prices for wheat in my district?"
+   - "What is the soil water content in my area?"

 2. The assistant will use your browser's location (if permitted) to provide location-specific information.

-## Tools
+## 🧰 Available Tools

-The assistant has access to several tools:
+The assistant has access to several specialized tools:

-- **Enhanced Weather Tool**:
+### Weather Tool
 - Current weather conditions with air quality data
 - Weather forecasts up to 14 days ahead
 - Hourly weather predictions
 - Weather alerts and warnings
 - Historical weather data from 2010 onwards

+### Agricultural Data Tools
-- **Agricultural Data Tools**: Access crop, irrigation, and climate data
+- Access crop production data for your district
+- Irrigation source information
+- Climate patterns and trends

+### Commodity Price Tools
-- **Commodity Price Tools**: Access market prices for agricultural commodities (via CEDA API)
+- Access real-time market prices for agricultural commodities (via CEDA API)
+- Location-aware price comparisons
+- Historical price analysis

+### Soil Water Content Tool
+- Satellite-based soil moisture monitoring
+- Multiple spatial resolutions (20m, 100m, 1000m)
+- Data from SMAP and AMSR2 satellite sensors
+- Near-daily global updates
+- Agricultural decision support for irrigation

+### Location Tool
-- **Location Tool**: Get your current coordinates
+- Get your current coordinates
+- Reverse geocoding to determine state/district

+### Date/Time Tool
-- **Date/Time Tool**: Get the current date and time
+- Get the current date and time

-## Market Price Queries
+## 💰 Market Price Queries

-The application can now fetch real-time commodity prices from the CEDA Agmarknet API.
+The application can fetch real-time commodity prices from the CEDA Agmarknet API.
 You can ask questions like:

 - "What is the current price of wheat in Nagpur district?"
 - "How have rice prices changed in my area over the past month?"